 Partner and Shareholder Disputes

-- Breach of loyalty and breach of fiduciary duty to the company
+- Breach of loyalty, Breach of fiduciary duty

-- Dissolution-related disputes involving client lists and confidential information
+- Theft of trade secrets, client lists and confidential information

 Common business disputes involve whether a partner or shareholder can engage in a particular activity, and if so, what duty they owe to another partner.
 Many times, this requires a thorough analysis and interpretation of the agreements that govern the operation and ownership of the business.
 These agreements include partnership agreements, shareholder agreements, bylaws, and operating agreements.

 Many times, we see lawsuits because of poorly drafted legal documents or agreements concerning the governance of a business.
 For example, the agreements might prohibit sale of your ownership interest or provide no protections for the minority interest holder.
 In certain circumstances, we can raise arguments outside of the written agreements to provide a legal remedy including statutory protections under Connecticut law and common law duties involving obligations of good faith.Partnership Disputes and the Duty of Loyalty

 In many circumstances, partners and co-owners of a business owe a duty of loyalty and the utmost good faith.
 This generally means co-owners have to deal with each other with honesty and good faith.
 This duty can rise to the level of a fiduciary duty depending on the circumstances.
 We frequently bring or defend lawsuits involving claims of breach of the duty of loyalty or breach of fiduciary duty.
 A breach might include dissipation or siphoning of assets, stealing, fraud, theft of confidential information or competition.What Rights do You Have As a Member of an LLLC